My IBM Log in Subscribe

 Bare metal servers are all about raw hardware, power and isolation.
 They’re single-tenant, physical servers completely void of hypervisor cycles (virtualization software) and entirely dedicated to a single customer—you.

-Workloads prioritizing performance and seclusion, like data-intensive applications and regulatory compliance mandates, are typically best suited for bare metal servers, especially when deployed over sustained periods.
+Workloads prioritizing high performance and seclusion, such as data-intensive applications and regulatory compliance mandates, are typically best suited for bare metal servers, especially when deployed over sustained periods.

 In contrast, when your workloads demand maximum flexibility and scalability, you are better off placing a hypervisor on the bare metal hardware to make a virtual machine.
-Virtual machines increase server capacity and utilization.
-They are ideal for moving data from one VM to another, resizing data sets and dividing dynamic workloads.
+Virtual machines increase server capacity and usage.
+They are ideal for moving data from one VM to another, resizing datasets and dividing dynamic workloads.

-The easiest way to understand a container is to know how it differs from a traditional virtual machine (VM).
+The easiest way to understand a container is to know how it differs from a traditional virtual machine.
 In traditional virtualization, whether on-premises or in the cloud, a hypervisor helps to virtualize physical hardware.
-Each VM then contains a guest OS, a virtual copy of the hardware the OS requires to run and an application and its associated libraries and dependencies.
+Each VM contains a guest OS, a virtual copy of the hardware the OS requires to run and an application and its associated libraries and dependencies.

 Instead of virtualizing the underlying hardware, containers virtualize the operating system (typically Linux).
-Each container contains only the application and its libraries and dependencies.
+Containerization tools such as Docker help create and manage these containers, where each container contains only the application and its libraries and dependencies.
 The absence of the guest OS is why containers are so lightweight, fast and portable.

 The blog post “Containers versus VMs: What’s the difference?” explains more.

-The following video breaks down the basics of containerization and how it compares to using VMs:
+Check out this video that breaks down the basics of containerization and how it compares to using VMs.

-Selecting a virtual machine and cloud provider starts with reviewing your workload needs and budget requirements, along with other critical factors.
-Below are 10 things to consider when selecting a virtual machine service provider.
+Selecting a virtual machine and cloud provider starts with reviewing your workload needs, budget requirements and other critical factors.
+Below are 10 things to consider when choosing a virtual machine service provider.

-1. Reliable support: Ensure 24 x 7 customer support by phone, email, chat and so on—or walk away.
-You want a real person on the other end of the line to help you through critical IT situations.
-It’s also important to note which cloud providers offer additional services for more hands-on backing.
+1. Reliable support: Ensure 24 x 7 customer support by phone, email, chat and so on.
+You want a real person on the other end to help you through critical IT situations.
+It’s also important to note which cloud providers offer extra services for more hands-on backing.

 2. Managed options: Does the cloud provider offer both unmanaged and managed solutions?
-If you are unfamiliar with virtualization technology, consider a provider who will be responsible for setup, maintenance and ongoing performance monitoring.
+If you are unfamiliar with virtualization technology, consider a provider who is responsible for setup, maintenance and ongoing performance monitoring.

-4. High-quality network and infrastructure: How up to date is the infrastructure that your new virtual machine will run on?
+4. High-quality network and infrastructure: How up to date is the infrastructure your new virtual machine runs on?
 This infrastructure includes dependable bare metal servers, modern data centers and the network backbone.
 A cloud provider should be able to deliver its part of the deal with state-of-the-art hardware and high-speed networking technology.

 6. Backup and recovery: What plan does your cloud provider have for keeping your virtual machines up and running in the face of unexpected events?
 Do they also provide add-on backup and redundancy options for your virtualized environment?
-Continuous operation is something that you should take seriously.
+Continuous operation is critical for business as downtime can lead to lost revenue, decreased customer trust and disruption to key processes,

 7. Scalability and ease: How fast and easy will it be for you to spin up, spin down, reserve, pause and update your virtual machine?
-The word you want to hear most about virtual machine scalability is “on-demand.”
+Ensure your provider offers “on-demand” virtual machine scalability.

 10. Seamless migration support: As your IT priorities evolve, your virtual machine provider should be able to help you seamlessly transition between on-premises and off-premises.
 Look for complete data ingest, over-the-network and application-led migration options.